ngnquanq/credit-risk-ml-system/README.md

 ```

 Later on, when navigate to mlflow, we will see the new model is created.
-Now is the fun part, we will create a watcher pod, what it do is essentially to create new serving pod in case we promote a new model, the webhook will sent a event, saying that we need to deploy the new model, after the new model is deployed healthy in the pod, we got 2 options:
+Now is the fun part, we will create a watcher pod, what it do is essentially to create new serving pod in case we promote a new model:

+**How the model deployment pipeline works:**
+1. **MLflow watcher** polls MLflow for new model versions promoted to Production/Staging
+2. When detected, it triggers a **bento-build Job** that:
+   - Downloads the model from MLflow
+   - Downloads `feast_metadata.yaml` from the same MLflow run (contains feature list)
+   - Packages both into a Bento bundle
+   - Uploads to MinIO storage
+3. **Serving watcher** monitors MinIO for new Bento bundles
+4. When found, creates a new KServe InferenceService
+5. KServe deploys the new model with automatic:
+   - Canary rollout (gradual traffic shift)
+   - Health checks
+   - Autoscaling

+**Deployment strategies available:**
-1. Wait for the pod to become healthy, we stop the requests to go to the original pod, and just route to the new pod.
+1. **Blue-green**: Wait for new pod to become healthy, then route 100% traffic to it
-2. Deploy these 2 simultenously, run with production data at the same time, later on we will audit if this new model is better on the long term and decide if we need to keep it.
+2. **Canary**: Deploy both simultaneously, gradually shift traffic from old to new while monitoring metrics

 To deploy this watcher pod, simply run: